Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Large Language Models

+Mistral-7B, as described in ~\cite{jiang2023mistral}, incorporates Grouped-Query Attention (GQA) ~\cite{ainslie2023gqa} and Sliding Window Attention (SWA) ~\cite{child2019generating, beltagy2020longformer}.
+GQA accelerates inference speed, reduces memory requirements during decoding, enabling higher batch sizes for increased throughput in real-time applications.
+SWA efficiently handles longer sequences at a lower computational cost, overcoming a common limitation in LLMs.
+The combined use of these attention mechanisms contributes to Mistral-7B's improved performance and efficiency, as highlighted in ~\cite{mukherjee2023orca}.

-In our experiments with exLLMs, we maintained a consistent prompting technique to ensure uniformity and ease of interpretation.
+\paragraph{Prompting and prompt engineering techniques.} In our experiments with LLMs, we maintained a consistent prompting technique to ensure uniformity and ease of interpretation.
 The primary prompt used was, \textit{``Does the input contain a check-worthy claim?
 Answer strictly in binary \textit{Yes} or \textit{No}.''} However, we also explored a range of alternative prompts to assess their impact on the models' performance and the interpretability of their output.
 Throughout these experiments, we meticulously analyzed the models' responses and adjusted the prompts as needed to align with the criteria for check-worthy claim detection.
-Our objective was not only to enhance the models' performance but also to streamline the interpretation of the exLLM's output, enabling us to treat it as a binary class label (i.e., `Yes' for a check-worthy claim and `No' otherwise) for subsequent analysis and evaluation.
+Our objective was not only to enhance the models' performance but also to streamline the interpretation of the LLM's output, enabling us to treat it as a binary class label (i.e., `Yes' for a check-worthy claim and `No' otherwise) for subsequent analysis and evaluation.